-CITIZENS' COMMENTS:
+PUBLIC TESTIMONY/CITIZENS COMMENTS:

-At this time citizens who have pre-registered before the call to order will be allowed to speak on any matter other than personnel matters or matters under litigation, for a length of time not to exceed three minutes.
+At this time, citizens who have pre-registered before the call to order will be allowed to speak on any matter for a length of time not to exceed three minutes.
 No Council action or discussion may take place on a matter until such matter has been placed on an agenda and posted in accordance with law.
+Anyone desiring to speak on an item scheduled for a public hearing is requested to hold their comments until the public hearing on that item.